TomasCostaK/traffic_info/README.md

 # Traffic Jammer

-## The Product
+## Product Abstract
 Traffic Jammer is a web application that allows you to view traffic close to you (as a regular user) and manage your city through a very detailed dashboard (administrator).
+Users with special access (admins) can also create new streets on each city.
 Features include:
 * Simple interface for visualizing the traffic around you, don't waste time in traffic anymore.
 * Relevant statistics concerning your city's roads including: roadbloack, traffic jams and car crashes.
 * Beautiful and easily usable interface both for clients and administration.
+* Track specific cars in a given city.

 ## Team
 * Team Manager - Tomás